KeyaAkter/tech-alpha/README.md

 ## Note

-This project is pnly a front-end implementation, therefore, data persistance and payment transaction are not supported.
+This project is only a front-end implementation, therefore, data persistance and payment transaction are not supported.